miker704/Strife/patches.md

     - Styled custom toggle switch.
     - Removed old server error style from global styles.
     - Added MUI components to Server Settings Modal converted static Select Boxes to Select MUI components.
-    - fixed Styling issue with border radius and div element wrapping svg element that caused the radio   item to mis-align in the radio group in Server Settings.
+    - Fixed Styling issue with border radius and div element wrapping svg element that caused the radio   item to mis-align in the radio group in Server Settings.
+    - Fixed Styling Issue with radio group and radio items in Channel Settings Modal.

 ## Backend Changes